Taking Literature Essay Exams

 the

-literature, and then support those ideas with facts.
-You are actually arguing
+literature and then support those ideas with facts.
+You are actually arguing or

 defending a